This thread has been locked.

 Q4.
 How to capture MSS or BSS log with AWR1243 device?

 Answer: Many of times to debug critical issues with AWR1243, we need MSS or BSS logs.
 In AWR1243 MSS or BSS dumps the debug log over UART.
 Device Pin R5: MSS_LOGGER, R4: BSS_LOGGER need to connect over UART-to-USB emulator to PC.

 Connect TeraTerm to one of the COM port connecting to MSS/BSS logger.
 MSS dumps log at 115200 baud rate and BSS dumps log at 921600 baud rate, so set a similar setting in TeraTerm.

-If using AWR1243BOOST with DevPack/DCA1000EVM then MSS log comes at 'XDS110 Auxiliary Data COM port' and BSS log comes at 3rd COM port emulated from DevPack/DCA1000EVM board.
+If using AWR1243BOOST with DevPack/DCA1000EVM then MSS log comes at 'XDS110 Auxiliary Data COM port' and BSS log comes at 3rd COM port emulated from DevPack board.

-The user needs to capture the TeraTerm log in binary format to a file (TeraTerm menu File→Log, give filename and select Binary option checkbox in the popup window) that can be further parsed to readable form using script (not given here).
+The user needs to capture the TeraTerm log in binary format to a file (TeraTerm menu File→Log, give filename and select Binary option checkbox in the popup window).
+This file needs to be shared with TI mmWave Team to parse and analyse it.

-While providing the captured log use must need to mention the exact MSS and BSS version to parse it correctly.
+While providing the captured log user must need to mention the exact MSS and BSS version to parse it correctly.

 Q5 How to create a Triangular Waveform from mmWave Sensor device?

 Q6 Please explain advanced frame configuration of mmwave sensor?